augustluhrs/100DaysOfSimCon/README.md

     - trauma markers
     - "nature is effiecient
     - sexual selection
+- Hardware / Physical
+    - Something with depth cameras / LiDAR
+    - hardware spawners
+    - something with webcam
+    - something that can trigger a shock device
+    - fish tank with hardware feeder
+    - virtual rat rings physical bell for treatsGenGen
+- Unity Specifics
+    - .AddForce???
 - Misc
     - ~~3D Tree growing fruit that plop down to become crabbys -- crab apples~~ Day 5
-    - Something with depth cameras / LiDAR
-    - hardware spawners
     - something with the Luster color wheel
     - unity package for 100 days stuff?
     - some sort of generative poetry thing
     - a modular ecosystym of transport agents on a grid
-    - something with webcam
-    - something that can trigger a shock device
     - odes to friends
     - Enoch giving birth to sun baby
+    - habit identity casting votes atomic growth